 Rich Learning Experience

-Rigorous coursework with bountiful clinical experiences prepares our students for the national certification exam offered by the NBCRNA.
+Rigorous coursework with extensive clinical experiences prepares our students for the national certification exam offered by the NBCRNA.
 Once certified, graduates from UTC may begin work immediately as a CRNA, without the need for additional on-the-job training or work-related orientation.

 Medical residency programs in anesthesia are not offered at any of the hospitals where students complete their clinical rotations.
 As a result, UTC nurse anesthesia students do not compete with anesthesiology residents for opportunities to participate in challenging clinical experiences.